 For more than 30 years, Randy Kovitz [IMDB] has worked both sides of the camera in New York, L.A., and many places in between.

-His televisions credits—too numerous to list here—include the classic crime drama Hill Street Blues, Amy Poehler’s hit comedy Parks and Recreation, and the new Amazon series The Marvelous Mrs. Maisel.
-He will also appear on the CBS mystery-thriller $1, currently filming in Pittsburgh.
+His televisions credits—too numerous to list here—include the classic crime drama Hill Street Blues, Amy Poehler’s hit comedy Parks and Recreation, the Amazon series The Marvelous Mrs. Maisel, the CBS mystery-thriller One Dollar and NBC’s The Blacklist.

 Randy’s film career began with a small part in the original Dawn of the Dead.
 Since then, he’s had roles in Will Smith’s Concussion, the box office smash The Fault in Our Stars, and numerous other films.